Table of Contents

 Note: Strictly theoretical papers should also include a detailed review of the relevant literature and be submitted as Review Articles.

-(2) Review Articles
+b.
+Review Articles

 These articles present a comprehensive overview of previous research or theory in an area of communication sciences and disorders.
 Commissioned by the editorial board from an expert in that field, articles are aimed at a knowledgeable, but not necessarily expert, audience in that area.

-(3) Case Reports
+c.
+Case Reports

 These articles can be submitted for publication when one of the following criteria is met: (a) reporting a rare case or condition; (b) observing atypical symptoms and/or signs; (c) introducing new diagnostic or therapeutic methods; or (d) finding atypical clinical and/or laboratory results for populations.
 Descriptions of single or multiple clinical cases should be unique, deal with cases of exceptional interest or innovation, and, preferably, be a first-time report.

-(4) Letters to the Editor
+e.
+Letters to Editor